lancefan/gitDemo/README.md

 Modified on dev, 2nd revision.

-Modified in dev, 3rd revision.
+Modified on dev, 3rd revision.